 The benefit of recognising the impact of gender on technology, and vice versa, is that it also recognises that technology can be influenced by changing societal attitudes.
 Innovations don’t occur in a vacuum, and are influenced by cultural assumptions about what’s possible (and what’s desirable) as much as they’re influenced by practical and economic concerns.
 Gender expectations and cultural notions of ‘masculinity’ and ‘femininity’ are contextual and continually in process, varying according to different cultures and time periods (though, as Cockburn and Ormrod note, they are always relational and unequal).
 This means that assumptions about gendered relationships with technology are flexible and can be influenced by interventions from feminist activists and academics.
 This process of change may be slow and difficult, but it’s also necessary for providing women and other under-represented groups with more power over their own lives and futures: as Wajcman argues, “to be in command of the very latest technology signifies a greater involvement in, if not power over, the future” (12).

 Note: apologies for any cis-normative language and the lack of focus on intersectionality in this post.
 It is intended to review research on gender and technology that has not typically taken these issues into account.

-Featured image by Machines Room.
+Header image by Machines Room.